 12. Is the church only alive on Sunday mornings?
 Is anything else going on during the week?

 You bet!
-From family movie nights to choir rehearsals, from Thursday morning parent-child play groups to Friday evening Coffee Houses, from Couples Group to Bible studies, Cedar Park is a very busy place during the week.
+From family movie nights to choir rehearsals, from Thursday morning parent-child play groups to Friday evening Coffee Houses, from Discussion Group to Bible studies, Cedar Park is a very busy place during the week.
 Have a look around our website to discover more about the wide variety of events that we have planned.
 You’re sure to find an activity that’s just right for you.
 We look forward to meeting you!